-You ought to know the what happens when your car is towed in NYC
+You ought to know what happens when your car is towed in NYC

-My guess is every member of the NYC driving public has suffered the out-of-body experience of returning to your parking space and not finding your car.
-Staring at the empty space did not bring your car back.
-“Oh it must of have been stolen,” you say.
-“Maybe I parked in a difference spot,” you hope.
+My guess is every member of the NYC driving public has suffered the out-of-body experience of returning to their parking space and not finding your car.
+Staring at the empty parking space did not bring their car back.
+“Oh, it was stolen,” they say.
+“Maybe I parked in a different spot,” they hope.

 The routine, basic, run-of-the-mill violation tow

-If you receive a NYC parking ticket, and owe more than $101 in parking tickets that have gone into judgment, you were towed by the NYPD.
+If you receive an NYC parking ticket and owe more than $101 in parking tickets that have gone into judgment, you were towed by the NYPD.
 However, the big but is that you must first visit a Department of Finance Business Center, and:

 - Pay your parking ticket judgments